evmos/docs/docs/protocol/concepts/tokens.md

 ## Evmos Assets Page

 Check out how we represent ERC-20 tokens and Cosmos IBC Coins through our [Single Token Representation](https://app.evmos.org/assets) feature on the Evmos Dashboard.
+Evmos enabled this feature to help with the user experiences by obfuscating the assets types away from the users and allow them to focus on the interaction.
+The protocol simplifies the process by handling the conversion and users are given the simplification of denomination and the amount of assets they hold.

 ![evmos-dashboard-assets])(/img/dashboard-assets.png)

-## Registration

-Any non-native coins coming over via IBC and need an ERC-20 representation can look into our process.
-[This](https://academy.evmos.org/developers/guides/erc20-registration) document will detail how to go through governance.
-On the other hand, if you already have the ERC-20 token representation and need an IBC representation, then head over to [here](https://academy.evmos.org/developers/guides/cosmos-coin-registration) to discover more.
+For more information on how we handle token registration, head over [here](./../../develop/mainnet#token-registration).